mono/website/docs/faq/general.md

 Use our [Mono Migration Analysis](/docs/tools+libraries/tools/moma/) tool to check if everything that your application uses has been implemented in Mono or if there are special considerations to keep in mind.

-The Mono API today is somewhere in between .NET 2.0 and .NET 4.0 see our [Roadmap](/docs/about-mono/roadmap/) for details about what is implemented.
+See our [Roadmap](/docs/about-mono/roadmap/) for details about what is implemented.

 ### What is Mono exactly?